NATIONAL SPIRIT OF ’45 DAY | AUGUST 14

 National Spirit of ’45 Day honors the can-do attitude of an entire generation affected by the trials and hardships of World War II.
-Observed every year on the second Sunday in August, communities around the country hold events and memorials honoring those who have inspired us, sacrificed and preserved our nation for future generations.
+Observed every year on August 14, communities around the country hold events and memorials.
+Each one honors those who have inspired us, sacrificed, and preserved our nation for future generations.

-The Spirit of ’45 Organization provides a place to register and find events for upcoming the upcoming Spirit of ’45 Day.
-They also share past Spirit of ’45 events to keep the inspiration, honor and preservation alive.
-Visit and share using #NationalSpiritof45 on social media.
+Even though 75 years have passed, so much can be learned from those who endured World War II.
+Some of those lessons are still being learned today.
+The Spirit of ’45 Organization provides a place to register and find events for the upcoming Spirit of ’45 Day.
+They also share past Spirit of ’45 events to keep the inspiration, honor, and preservation alive.

-From a humble project pairing kids with seniors to document the World War II generation’s memories, Warren Hegg and the Spirit of ’45 Organization soon realized many shared a common story after the project started in 1996.
+In 1996, a project paired children with seniors to document their memories from World War II.
+Started by Warren Hegg and the Spirit of ’45 Organization, the project grew.
+Soon they realized many shared a common story.

-In 2009, spokesman Ernest Borgnine and Edith Shain (one woman who claimed to be famously photographed kissing a celebrating sailor in Times Square) talked about a day honoring the men and women of the World War II generation.
-Congress passed a joint resolution in 2010 on the 65th anniversary commemorating the day President Truman announced the end of World War II.
+In 2009, spokesman Ernest Borgnine and Edith Shain* talked about a day honoring the World War II generation.
+A year later in 2010, Congress passed a joint resolution in commemoration of the 65th anniversary of the day President Truman announced the end of World War II.

 *Edith Shain is one of the women who claims to be the woman kissing the sailor in the iconic Times Square photo.